joecausos/SQL-Projects/README.md

 ## This project analyzes U.S. Border Crossing data from Data.gov, leveraging SQL to extract insights.
-The dataset contains information on people, vehicles, and cargo crossings, categorized by border, port of entry, transportation mode, and time.
+The dataset contains information on vehicles, and cargo crossings, categorized by border, port of entry, transportation mode, and time.

 Tools & Technologies
 Database: PostgreSQL